pramnora/javascript/find-primes/01/README.md

 This is a web application program which uses a mixture of: HTML/CSS/Javascript.

-The program's aim is, after the user has first entered a number to check;
+The program's aim is, after the user has entered a number to check, first;
 then, the program checks to see if the number entered was either prime/or, not?
 Next, it prints out the following type of 'output' message: